-International Laboratory for Evaluation of Practices and Innovations in Education
+International Laboratory of Research and Design in elearning

 Promoting an evidence-based approach to the use of EdTech in education and researching the digital divide